dkrajzew/degrotesque/README.md

 You may install __degrotesque__ using

-:python -m pip install degrotesque:
+ :python -m pip install degrotesque

 You may download a copy or fork the code at the [degrotesque's github page](https://github.com/dkrajzew/degrotesque).